luster-io/impulse/README.md

   Performance instrumenting.
 Use something like, http://google.github.io/tracing-framework/, to get better insights into where the performance bottlenecks are.
 The goal would be to be able to simulate 100's of springs without any performance hit.

-  Constant testers.
-Build a small app that allows you to test out different constants for springs, acceleration,  deceleration, etc.
+  Angular rotation.
+Add a way to do angular rotation.

   More examples.
 The more examples the better.
 If you have an idea for an example you'd like to see created, create an issue.
 If there's something you'd like to see, but you don't know if it's possible, create an issue!

   Use analytical solution for acceleration and deceleration.
 There's may be no need to run a physics simulation for acceleration and deceleration, since these are pretty easily computed analytically, which would be much faster than numeric integration.

   Accumulator timestep with alpha smoothing.
-Instead of just using whatever time the browser throws at us (not ideal) we should have a fixed timestep, integrate over those steps, and then linearly interpolate between states with unused time at each render, i.e. set timestep to 30ms, update every 16ms, and lerp any extra time.w
+Instead of just using whatever time the browser throws at us we should have a fixed timestep, integrate over those steps, and then linearly interpolate between states with unused time at each render, i.e. set timestep to Yms, update every Xms, and interpolate any extra time.

-  Try using some other integration methods, to see if they're worth doing.

 ##LICENSE
  MIT -- Read LICENCE